libe-max/libe-utils/README.md

 # libe-utils
-Some utils functions for LibéLabo apps
+Some utility functions for LibéLabo apps